 But there was something I DID accomplish that I am super proud of.
 If you’ve been following my Facebook page you may know that I gave up french fries and soda for one week back on January 1st, on a dare from my son.

 I found it not too entirely impossible that first week, so I decided I would try to extend my streak.
 Before I knew it, the days turned into weeks, which turned into many months.
 Here I stand 365 days later, and I can say I DID IT!

-Sadly, 36% of resolution makers don’t make it past the end of January.
-Some don’t even make it through the first week.
+Sadly, 80% of resolution makers don’t make it past the second week of February.
+Some don’t even make it through the first seven days of the year!
 Here is my best advice that helped me make it the full 365 days.

 3 Keys to Successful Resolutions